amisha26/Increment-Decrement-/README.md

 ### [Live Demo!](https://incrdecr.netlify.app/)

-* Beginner project in React-useState Hook
+* A beginner project to understand React-useState Hook.
-* An increment decrement application to understand the implementation of useState()
+* An increment decrement application using useState.

 ## To run the application: